yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

     ##      hist
     ##  ▂▅▂▇▇▅▂▁

+`IncomeTaxRate` represents the average tax rate applied to individuals on their incomes.
 The distribution of income tax rate is unimodal and generally symmetric.
 While its general shape resembles a normal distribution, there are several values of income tax rate which have particularly high frequency such as 10%, 25% and 34-35%.
 The mode of the distribution occurs at 35%.
 Since there is relatively minimal skewing, we report the mean and standard deviation as measures of center and spread.
 The mean income tax rate is 28.23 and the standard deviation of the distribution is 13.4.

 ``` r
 ggplot(mapping = aes(x = CorporateTaxRate), data = economic_data) +